softwareguru/airflowsummit-website/content/networking/Event-app.md

 **Join the conversation!**

-Log in to the event app and contact other participants and sponsors, apply for job offers, and more.
+You will get an email with the instructions to log in to the event app and contact other participants and sponsors, apply for job offers and more.